hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 Image i25, labels:[5.857 5.571 4.257 2.147 1.472], predictions:[5.392 5.232 3.987 2.098 1.58 ]
 ```

-This means that TID2013 dataset is also not very useful, as models trained on it, seem inadequate on unseen images.
+This means that TID2013 dataset is also not very useful, as models, trained on it, seem inadequate on unseen images.
 However, I found that cosine distance of the features from feature layer behaves more correctly for my model, see script `test_distortions_cosine.py`:

 ```
 file:res.jpg, score:[[3.649583]], cos: 0.0